ioanniskemerlis/FFA/README.md

 Contributions
 Feel free to fork the repository and submit pull requests.
 Contributions are welcome!
+This repository is open-source, you have my permission to use for experimenting/learning

 ---
-License
-This project is licensed under the MIT License.